 Little squares of bleeding art tissue placed all over a wet egg makes for a super snappy-looking egg with a riot of colors all over.
 For some reason, the blue/green combo came out much better than the other.
 I think I will buy this bleeding tissue next time, because it gets awesome reviews.

-String around the middle
+String around the old middle eggs

 Wrap ’em if you got ’em. folks.
 Glue.
 Embroidery thread.
 Coolness.